bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 Corp Name mis-match for: BC0441779 BC Reg: "0441779 B.C.
 LTD.", OrgBook: "441779 B.C.
 LTD."
 Topic not found for: BC1383101

-### What steps needs to be taken to resolve this error?
+### What steps are needed to resolve the issue?

-In order to solve the alert above:
+In order to solve the issue above:

-Confirm the alert by browsing to ""orgbook.gov.bc.ca"" and search for the corporation number there to verify the alert received in BC Registries Audit Notification still exists.
+Confirm the issue by browsing to ""orgbook.gov.bc.ca"" and search for the corporation number there to verify the issue received in BC Registries Audit Notification still exists.

-Once the alert is confirmed
+Once the issue is confirmed

 Log into the affected OCP environment and run the scripts in the following order;